Program FUNC operates on variables in time-domain. The mode of operation of the program is controlled in the input data command FUNC.

 EOF

-Create a strait line:
+Create a straight line:

 #

-# Input data for program func
+# Input data for program "func"

 #